greenwoodad/nmrsync/README.md

 * `ManagerEmail`: Email address of the NMR facility manager.

 * `AgeDay`: How many days back to look for recent experiments to sync.
-Default is 3, which works well unless you run spectra that take longer than 3 days to acquire
+Default is 3, which works well unless you run spectra that take longer than 3 days to acquire.

 * `RsyncOptions_1`: Rsync options for first rsync.
 Default is '-auvr --protect-args'

 * `RsyncOptions_2`: Rsync options for second rsync (optional).
 Default is '-uvrlD --protect-args'

-* `SkipFlag`: Defines what folders are not synced. 'period' to skip folders ending in a period, 'dup' to skip folders with case-insensitive duplicates, 'both,' or 'none.'.
+* `SkipFlag`: Defines what folders are not synced. 'period' to skip folders ending in a period, 'dup' to skip folders with case-insensitive duplicates, 'both,' or 'none.'
 Default is 'both.'
 Note that if a different value of SkipFlag is specified with -s when the script is run, it overrules the value specified in the input file.

 * `Instrument`: Name of instrument.
 Can be anything (no spaces) but make sure it is unique (not entered twice in the table).